 Using 17 chelicerate whole genomes we find no evidence for a WGD in the history of spiders and scorpions.
 When reconciling gene tree topologies to a species tree that allows for the inference of WGDs, the best-scoring scenario is always the one without any WGDs, regardless of the input species tree topology used.
-For spiders and scorpions, we also see no excess intraspecifc synteny or peaks in divergence of paralogs that would indicate a WGD.
+For spiders and scorpions, we also see no excess intraspecific synteny or peaks in divergence of paralogs that would indicate a WGD.
 This implies that the two copies of the Hox gene cluster observed in some spiders and scorpions may instead be the result of a more limited duplication event.
 While Hox gene clusters are thought to be relatively slowly evolving outside of WGDs, this is not always the case (Mulhair, et al. 2023; Mulhair and Holland 2024).
 Therefore, inferences about WGDs should not be made from the Hox cluster alone (e.g. Farhat, et al. 2023).

 We do find some evidence for WGDs during horseshoe crab evolution.
 While no MUL-trees are the single-most optimal solution in the gene tree analysis, we do find a burst of gene duplications on the branch leading to horseshoe crabs.
 This burst is observed regardless of the species tree considered (Fig. 1).
 Previously, anywhere from one to three WGDs have been proposed along the horseshoe crab lineage.
 In fact, if multiple WGDs occurred, this may diminish the signal for any single proposed MUL-tree.
 Since our tests using GRAMPA are limited to a single MUL-tree, this may in turn hinder our ability to explicitly identify any single WGD as the most parsimonious scenario.
-In addition to the large number of duplications on the horseshoe crab lineage, we also observe notable intraspecific synteny and peaks in divergence of paralogs.
+In addition to the large number of duplications on the horseshoe crab lineage, we also observe notable intraspecific synteny and peaks in divergence of paralogs (Fig. 3).

 In the course of our study of WGDs in Chelicerates, we also reconstructed a species tree for our 17 species (Fig. 1A).
 Using our whole genome data and including paralogs in our species tree inference, we find that the horseshoe crabs (Xiphosura) are nested within Arachnids, directly sister to spiders (Araneae) and scorpions (Scorpiones).
 This agrees with several recent molecular phylogenies of this group (Sharma, et al. 2014; Ballesteros and Sharma 2019; Ontano, et al. 2021; Ballesteros, et al. 2022), and rejects a tree suggested by the biomes in which the organisms live, where the aquatic horseshoe crabs are sister to the mostly terrestrial arachnids (Fig. 1C).
 In this traditional monophyletic Arachnid tree, separate WGDs would need to be proposed for both spiders/scorpions and horseshoe crabs.
 However, the molecular trees allow the possibility that a single WGD took place in the ancestor of spiders, scorpions, and horseshoe crabs.
-We also tested this scenario (Fig. 1) and were able to rule out this possibility.
+We also tested this scenario (Fig. 1A) and were able to rule out this possibility.